juancarlosjr97/quick-and-easy-order-ims/README.md

 <p>&nbsp;</p>

-> _This project has been deprecated and not longer maintened._
+> _This project has been deprecated and not longer maintained._

 <p>&nbsp;</p>